agnik2019/Basics_Of_Javascript/readme.md

 - You cannot access let/const through window object, they are in seperate scope and space.
 Same goes for this.

 ##  Closures
+- A closure is a function having access to the parent scope, even after the parent function has closed.
+- A closure is created when we define a function, not when a function is executed.
 - function bind together with it's lexical scope.
 - Example: when function are returned from another function, they remember the varibles they will use.
-See notes for more.
 - Disadvantage : Lot of memeory is consumed.

 - **Uses Of Closure**